 The National Museum has 11 branches in Kraków, with this monolithic structure - apparently built over the course of half a century from 1935 to 1989 - being the main administrative branch and landing spot for the institution's most ambitious exhibits.
 Permanent exhibits include the Gallery of Weaponry & Uniforms and Gallery of Decorative Arts, but it's the consistently excellent temporary exhibits that should lure you here.
 Currently, the entire top floor is under renovation in preparation for a new permanent exhibit of 20th and 21st century Polish Art, which will be open in 2021.
 One of Kraków's largest museums, you'd be wise to focus on what you're most interested in; to see it all would take the entire day.
 Outside a large monument of Stanisław Wyspiański - one of the most important artists of the turn of the 20th century - stands over a public square; inside you'll find a small shop and cafe.
 To get the most out of your visit, we recommend spending an extra 7/5zł for an audio guide, which is available in Polish, English, French, German, Russian.
 Tour groups are currently limited to 14 people and a technical break is scheduled between 12.00-12.30 and 14.30-15.00 respectively.

 Show on map

 Facilities for disabled

-Price/Additional InfoAdmission to all permanent exhibits 15/10zł, kids 7-16 and students under 26 (with valid ID) 1zł, kids under 7 free; Sun free.
-Admission to 1st temporary exhibit 25/15zł (includes entry to permanent exhibits); 2nd temporary exhibit 15/10zł.
-Admission to all exhibits 50/30zł.
+Price/Additional InfoAdmission to all permanent exhibits 28/17zł, kids 7-16 and students under 26 (with valid ID) 1zł, kids under 7 free; Tue free.
+Admission to temporary exhibits 25/15zł.
+Admission to all exhibits 40/25zł.

 Al. Focha 1